 According to the CDC, HPV is the most common type of sexually transmitted infection, currently affecting 79 million Americans .
-The body is typically capable of clearing an HPV infection, including warts, on its own within 12–24 months , but when the infection lingers it can cause problems.
+The body is typically capable of clearing an HPV infection, including warts or genital HPV infection, on its own within 12–24 months , but when the infection lingers it can cause problems.
 In fact, HPV infections are associated with the vast majority of cervical cancer cases.

 Read on to discover how to test for HPV, which you can do using the Everlywell at-home HPV Test for women.

 HPV is transmitted through oral, vaginal, and anal sexual contact with a person who is infected with the virus.
 Not all individuals with HPV have symptoms, so it’s important to use protection if you have not been tested.
 Therefore, HPV can spread through the population via unprotected sexual intercourse .
 Skin-to-skin contact during sexual activity (such as hand-to-genital or mouth-to-genital contact) is also a potential means of transmission.

 Unfortunately, HPV is a tricky virus and many people with oral or genital HPV have no signs or symptoms at all.
 The presence of genital warts is the most common symptom of genital HPV.

 While not all cases cause HPV complications, certain types of the HPV virus are highly associated with the development of cervical cancer.
 These strains are called “high-risk.”
 Two strains, in particular, are responsible for up to 70 percent of cervical cancer cases: strain HPV 16 has been detected in 50 of these cases, and strain HPV 18 has been detected in 20 percent of cervical cancer cases .